brigadecore/brigade/README.md

 You will now have Brigade installed.

+In your local environment, install `brig`, the Brigade commandline client.
+To get the latest version, go to the [releases page](https://github.com/Azure/brigade/releases/) and download the binary for your platform.

+### Creating A New Project

+To create a new project, use `brig project create` and answer the prompts.
+Make sure you are pointing to the same Kubernetes cluster and namespace that you installed Brigade into.

-To create new projects, use the `brigade-project` Helm chart.
+**For Brigade 0.15 and earlier**: To create new projects, use the `brigade-project` Helm chart.
 While inside the Git repository cloned above, run these commands:

 ```console